What Is Data Hygiene?

 Data hygiene refers to the ongoing processes of maintaining clean, accurate, and up-to-date data in business databases through regular validation, deduplication, standardization, and enrichment.

 Data hygiene is the practice of keeping business databases clean, accurate, and reliable.
 Poor data hygiene leads to wasted sales effort, damaged sender reputation, inaccurate reporting, and missed revenue opportunities.
+It is not a one-time cleanup project but an ongoing discipline that requires regular processes, clear ownership, and appropriate tooling.

 Related Terms